-As principals of Jamestown Public Elementary Schools, we would like to take this opportunity to welcome you to the Jamestown Public School District This booklet has been prepared to help you become better acquainted with your school, its policies and regulations.
+As principals of Jamestown Public Elementary Schools, we would like to take this opportunity to welcome you to the Jamestown Public School District.
+This booklet has been prepared to help you become better acquainted with your school, its policies and regulations.

 Cooperation between the home and school is important and more effective when there is two-way communication resulting in understanding.
-Our schools will inform you through newsletters, notes home, phone calls, and the school website.
-Visit the individual school's website to find information that links you to the teachers, learning sites, and schedules.
+Our schools will inform you through newsletters, notes home, phone calls, JPS App, and the school website.
+Visit the district website www.jamestown.kl2.nd.us and select your individual school's website to find information that links you to the teachers, learning sites, and schedules.
 You are encouraged to contact the school office and make an appointment to conferences with teachers/principal at any time you deem it necessary, attend Parent-Teacher Conferences, and other school activities provided as additional means of communication.
 Our goal is to provide experiences that will insure and inspire each child to develop to their full potential as we work together as a team.